All Episodes

 There has to be a climax.

-There has to be a point to 30, 40 years of weirdness and skullduggery and stinking around in the bushes and not telling people the truth while taking billions and billions from their pockets.
+There has to be a point to 30, 40 years of weirdness and skullduggery and skinking around in the bushes and not telling people the truth while taking billions and billions from their pockets.

-And the forces arrayed against that art are pretty overwhelming.
+The forces arrayed against that art are pretty overwhelming.

-Now, the reason I decided to take the high-risk, high-profile route tonight, and I put a lot of thought into this and discussed it with a lot of people in Enterprise, Is because people matter.
+Now, the reason I decided to take the high-risk, high-profile route tonight, and I put a lot of thought into this and discussed it with a lot of people in Enterprise, is because people matter.

 If this is more than just about little furry creatures around a G-type star, it means this physics is a palpable thing which can be altered by our very thoughts.

-And what I'm hoping is that I can connect with enough of those 15 million plus people we keep talking about that listen to you every night.
+And what I'm hoping is that I can connect with enough of those 15 million plus people that we keep talking about that listen to you every night.

 And those people in their heart of hearts really want this new era to be born.